magenta-aps/mox/doc/API-NOTES.rst

   'Rettet'

-Besides "mox.notifications", an additional exchange called "mox.heartbeat" will be created which will periodically publish the current timestamp.
+Besides "mox.notifications", an additional exchange called "mox.heartbeat" will be created.
+This exchange will publish the current timestamp approximately every two seconds .
 This allows a client to veryfy that the service is running.